ylw311/Google-CSSI-DebateIt/README.md

   - which were designed to facilitate discusion and could display what users were active or not
   - debate rooms featured video icons similar to google meet format
 - interface design for home page and individual debate rooms of each category
--  -used HTML and CSS to make the website aesthetic while maintaining the integrity of the teams vision
+- used HTML and CSS to make the website aesthetic while maintaining the integrity of the teams vision
--  version control
--  product management from ideation to completion of the project

 ### Priyanshi
 - Nav bar version 1